OpenLineage/OpenLineage/integration/spark-extension-entrypoint/README.md

 ## Implementation

 To implement the interface:
-* Include `spark-extension-frontend` as runtime dependency.
+* Include `spark-extension-entrypoint` as runtime dependency.
 * Implement the `io.openlineage.spark.extension.OpenLineageExtensionProvider` interface in your extension.
 * Ensure the implementation is exposed using Java’s ServiceLoader facility by placing a configuration file in the `META-INF/services` directory within the JAR.